 ServiceControl instances collect and analyze data about the endpoints that make up a system and the messages flowing between them.
-This data is exposed to ServiceInsight and ServicePulse via an HTTP API and SignalR, and via external integration events.
+This data is exposed to ServiceInsight and ServicePulse by an HTTP API and is exposed for other uses by external integration events.

-Each endpoint in the system should be configured to send audit copies of every message that is processed into a central audit queue.
-A ServiceControl instance reads the messages in the audit queue and makes them available for visualization in ServiceInsight.
-ServiceControl can optionally forward these messages into an Audit Log queue for further processing if required.
+All endpoints in the system should be configured to send a copy of every message that is processed to a central audit queue.
+A ServiceControl instance consumes the messages from the audit queue and makes them available for visualization in ServiceInsight.
+If required, the messages may also be forwarded to an audit log queue for further processing.

-Each endpoint in the system should be configured to send failed messages to a central error queue after those messages have gone through immediate and delayed retries.
-A ServiceControl instance reads the messages in the error queue and makes them available to be retried manually in ServicePulse and ServiceInsight.
-ServiceControl can optionally forward these messages into an Error Log queue for further processing if required.
+All endpoints in the system should be configured to send failed messages to a central error queue after those messages have exhausted immediate and delayed retries.
+A ServiceControl instance consumes the messages from the error queue and makes them available for manual retries in ServicePulse and ServiceInsight.
+If required, the messages may also be forwarded to an error log queue for further processing.

-Each ServiceControl instance stores data in an embedded database.
+All ServiceControl instances store data in an embedded database.
 Audit data is retained for 30 days.
-Failed message data is retained until the message is retried or manually archived.
-These retention periods can be customized.
+Failed message data is retained until the message is retried or manually deleted.
+These retention periods may be changed.

 Each environment should have a single audit queue and a single error queue that all endpoints are configured to use.
-Each environment should have a single ServiceControl instance that is connected to it's audit and error queues.
-Consider the advice given in the Planning section of the documentation before creating a new ServiceControl instance.
+Each environment should have at least one ServiceControl instance that is connected to its audit and error queues.
+The planning documentation should be consulted before creating a new ServiceControl instance.